 The White Hart underwent a large-scale renovation in 2010 and was reimagined and reopened in 2014.
 The property features 16 guest rooms, three dining rooms, a taproom with a full-service bar, two outdoor dining patios, a large porch with drink service, a ballroom and café.
 The artwork of Jasper Johns, Frank Stella, Terry Winters, Donald Baechler, Hugo Guinness and Duncan Hannah is displayed throughout the premises.

 Our restaurant is a gathering place for locals, travelers, and guests of the inn; we believe in the simple pleasure of eating and drinking well, enhanced by a convivial, festive environment.
 White Hart Provisions is our café and eclectic general store; a more casual space where friends can meet for breakfast, lunch or coffee or grab a sandwich or prepared meal to go.
-Our coffee is provided by Ilse Coffee, a small-batch roastery in based in Westport, CT.
+Our coffee is provided by Ilse Coffee, a small-batch roastery in based in Canaan, CT.

 Chef Paul Pearson and the kitchen team prepare all of the food for our restaurant and café in-house, with an emphasis on nose-to-tail eating.
 The ingredient-driven menus feature locally sourced meat and produce prepared in a simple, elegant manner.